 The only vegetables for Pitta to reduce are those that are particularly heating, spicy, sharp.
 Also, unlike the Vata and Kapha doshas, Pitta types can often fare well with raw vegetables and salads.

 - Best: Artichoke, Asparagus, Bell Peppers, Bitter Melon, Broccoli, Brussels Sprouts, Cabbage, Carrots, Cauliflower, Celery, Cilantro, Collard Greens, Cucumber, Dandelion Greens, Green Beans, Jerusalem Artichoke, Kale, Leafy Greens, Leeks (cooked), Lettuce, Mushrooms, Okra, Black Olives, Onions (cooked), Parsley, Parsnips, Peas, Pumpkin, Rutabaga, Spaghetti Squash, Sprouts, Summer Squash, Winter Squash, Watercress, Wheat Grass, Zucchini.
-Moderate amounts: Avocado, Beets, Corn, Eggplant, Spinach, Potatoes, Sweet Potatoes
+Moderate: Avocado, Beets, Corn, Eggplant, Spinach, Potatoes, Sweet Potatoes

 - Limit: Chilies, Horseradish, Kohlrabi, Leeks (raw), Mustard Greens, Green Olives, Onions (raw), Peppers, Radishes, Tomatoes, Turnip greens, Turnips